1. Security Principles

 No system is completely, 100% secure against all attacks; rather, systems only need to be protected against a certain level of attacks.
 Since more security usually costs more money to implement, the expected benefit of your defense should be proportional to the expected cost of the attack.
 Essentially, there is no point putting a $100 lock on a $1 item.

 To understand this concept, we can think about physical safes, which come with a rating of their level of security.
-For instance, a consumer grade safe, a TL-15, might indicate that it will resist attacks for up to 15 minutes by anyone with common tools, and might cost around $3,000, while a TL-30, a safe that would resist attacks for up to 30 minutes with common tools might cost around $5000.
-Finally, a TXTL-60 (a super high-end safe), might resist attacks for up to 60 minutes with common tools, a cutting torch, and up to 4 oz of explosives, and would cost upwards of $50,000.
-The idea is that security usually comes at a cost.
+For instance, a consumer grade safe rated TL-15 is designed to resist attacks for up to 15 minutes by anyone with common tools; it might cost around $3,000.
+A TL-30, a safe that would resist attacks for up to 30 minutes with common tools, might cost around $5000.
+Finally, a TXTL-60 (a super high-end safe), which is rated to resist attacks for up to 60 minutes with common tools, a cutting torch, and up to 4 oz of explosives, might cost upwards of $50,000.
+Security usually comes at a cost.
 A more secure safe is going to cost you more than a less secure safe.
 With infinite money, you could use the best safe available to lock all your valuables, but since you don’t have infinite money, you must determine how valuable the thing you want to protect is, and you must judge how much you are willing to pay to protect it.
 This illustrates that security is often a cost-benefit analysis where someone needs to make a decision regarding how much security is worth.

 A corollary of this principle is you should focus your energy on securing the weakest links.
 Security is like a chain: a system is only as secure as the weakest link.
 Attackers follow the path of least resistance, and they will attack the system at its weakest point.
 There is no sense putting an expensive high-end deadbolt on a screen door; attackers aren’t going to bother trying to pick the lock when they can just rip out the screen and step through.